Find out about the VAT place of supply rules if your business sells digital services to private consumers in the EU.

 Electronically supplied services

-The rule change only applies to e-services that you supply electronically and includes things like:
+These rules only apply to e-services that you supply electronically and includes things like:

 - supplies of images or text, such as photos, screensavers, e-books and other digitised documents, for example, PDF files